cbskust/SDS.Epidemic/README.md

 SdsMCMC.R: These functions are to draw posterior samples using MCMC for SDS likelihood in subsection 4.2 and Algorithm 5.1.

+Description for example files

 Example1.R: This file provides examples using R codes to estimate WSU H1N1 daeta using MCMC for SDS likelhood.
+This example used "WSU.csv" data file.

 Example2.R : This file provides examples using R codes to estimate synthetic epidemic data with Sellke construction to utilize MCMC for SDS likelhood.